-Is It Time to Hire an Agency President or HR Director to Your Team?
+Is It Time to Hire a President or HR Director to Your Agency Team? with Simms Jenkins

 Hopefully you already know your agency employees are your biggest asset.
 But, is your agency “employee-centric”?
 Do you have the right people in place to find, lead and retain an awesome team?
 In this episode we’ll hear from a 15-year agency owner about why and how he brought in an HR Director and an agency President to accelerate agency growth.

 In this episode, we’ll cover:

 - How to know when it’s time to hire an HR Director.

 - Why you might want to bring on an Agency President.

 - When and how to get help growing your agency.

 Today we have our first ever three-peat guest on the show!
 Founder and CEO of BrightWave Marketing, Simms Jenkins is making his third appearance and this time he’s sharing the strategies he has used to make sure his team remains his #1 most valuable asset.
 (You can find his first and second interviews here.)

 Since the first couple times he was on the show in 2014, Simms says BrightWave has continued to innovate in the email marketing arena.
 His agency business has doubled and he’s authored two books on the subject.
 Today, BrightWave is working with huge brands like Chick-Fil-A, Panera Bread, CarMax and Mattress Firm.
 He’s the first to admit their success is largely due to having and keeping the right people on his team, plus adding a few key people in his executive team.